INFN-MRI/pulserver/README.rst

 License
 -------
-This project is licensed under the MIT License - see the [LICENSE](LICENSE.txt) file for details.
+This project is licensed under the MIT License.

 Contributing
 ------------